themintchoco/tp/docs/UserGuide.md

 ### Editing the data file

-Tutorly data are saved automatically as a JSON file `[home_folder]/data/addressbook.json`.
+Tutorly data are saved automatically as a JSON file `[home_folder]/data/tutorly.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Tutorly will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+Furthermore, certain edits can cause the Tutorly to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 [Back to top :fa-solid-angle-up:](#table-of-contents)